logzio/sample-apollo-app/README.md

 # sample-apollo-app
-Temporary repository, to demonstrate apollo CD capabilities
+This repo is used to demonstrate and test Apollo CD.